g3rzi/ctenter/README.md

 sudo nsenter -t <PID> -m -u -i -n -p --root=/proc/<PID>/root /tmp/busybox sh
 ```
 This can give you a shell even if the container doesn’t include one.

-## How it works

-`ctenter` works in two steps:

-1. Injects a small static agent binary (`ctenterd`) into the container's filesystem via `/proc/<pid>/root`
-2. Uses `nsenter` to enter the container's namespaces and execute the agent

-This means you can get a shell in any container regardless of whether it has `/bin/sh`, `/bin/bash`, or any other shell installed.

 ## Requirements